neurobioinfo/segpy/docs/segpy_slurm.md

 └── temp
 ```

 The `finalseg.csv` file contains the variant counts obtained from the segregation analysis, as well as the variant annotations supplied by VEP.
-Please see **HEREEEEEEEEEEEEEEEEEEE** for a comprehensive description of the file contents.
+Please see the [Output files](output.md) section of this documentation for a comprehensive description of the file contents.

 - - - -

 ### Step 3: Parse output file
-In step 3, we will parse the `finalseg.csv` obtained from step 2 to simplify the outputs.
+In step 3, we will parse the `finalseg.csv` file obtained from step 2 to simplify it and reduce its size.

 Prior to running step 3, open the segpy.config.ini file to adjust the job submission parameters for step 3: